gooddata/gooddata-ui-sdk/docs/migration.md

 -   The exported HeaderPredicateFactory is now exported as HeaderPredicates

+-   The UMD version of gd-bear-client is now exposed in the `/umd` folder (not `/dist` as in previous versions)

+    -   to migrate, please update the import paths appropriately

 #### Styling changes

 -   Styles were also split into the respective packages (chart styles to sdk-ui-charts etc)